Adversarial Attacks and Robust Defenses in Speaker Embedding based Zero-Shot Text-to-Speech System

 Diffusion-based Adversarial Purification is indeed a promising emerging technology.
-We observe that after adversarial purification, the attack success rates of adversarial samples decreased from 99.53\% and 100\% to 0.39\% and 2.34\%, respectively.
+It can serve as a pre-processing module, providing a robust defense against various attack methods without re-training the speaker encoder and the TTS system.
+In model A, we observe that after adversarial purification, the attack success rates of adversarial samples decreased from 99.53\% and 100\% to 0.39\% and 2.34\%, respectively.
 However, the defense success rates improved by only 91.41\% and 83.98\%.
 This is because the perturbations removed by the diffusion module cannot perfectly match the added perturbations.
-Consequently, the denoised speaker embeddings may resemble those of other speakers rather than the source speaker's.
+Consequently, the denoised speaker embedding may resemble those of other speakers rather than the source speaker's.
 Moreover, controlling the denoising strength in diffusion-based Adversarial Purification is crucial.
-As shown in Fig.\ref{fig:suc_sim}, with an increase in diffusion steps, although the attack success rate and similarity with the target speaker decrease, the defense success rate and similarity with the source speaker also eventually decrease after reaching a certain inflection point.
+As shown in Fig.\ref{fig:suc_sim}, with an increase in diffusion steps, although the success rate of the attack and the similarity to the target speaker decrease, the success rate of the defense and the similarity to the source speaker also eventually decrease after reaching a certain inflection point.

 Additionally, it is important to note that the diffusion module can also introduce some damage to normal speech.
-As shown in Fig. \ref{fig:suc_sim}, the similarity between the normal speech and the source speaker rapidly declines with increasing diffusion steps.
+As shown in Fig.\ref{fig:sim}, the similarity between the normal speech and the source speaker rapidly declines with increasing diffusion steps.
 This degradation can further affect the quality of TTS synthesis.
 Therefore, we introduced a ResNet18-based discriminator in front of the diffusion model.
 Experimental results show that, after training on both positive and negative samples, this discriminator achieved a 100\% recognition rate for adversarial samples of the attack types it was trained on.
-We will evaluate on unseen adversarial methods in the future.
+We will evaluate unseen adversarial methods in the future.